 Law n°105/1999: Authorization to import, export and trade with gold and any other precious metals.

-Law n°133/1999: Expanding the role of the Bank of Lebanon defined in article 70 of the Code of Money and Credit to include the development and regulation of the, payment systems, especially with regard to ATMs and payment cards, the transfer payments, including electronic transfers; and the development and regulation of clearing and settlement operations related to payment systems and financial instruments.
+Law n°133/1999: Expanding the role of the Central Bank of Lebanon (BDL) defined in article 70 of the Code of Money and Credit to include the development and regulation of the payment systems, especially regarding ATMs and payment cards, the transfer payments, including electronic transfers; and the development and regulation of clearing and settlement operations related to payment systems and financial instruments.

 Law n°138/1999: Established “The Arab Clearing Corporation”.
-This Corporation execute clearing operations between the Arab financial markets, or between the Arab and the global financial markets, and is the Beirut-based.
+This Corporation execute clearing operations between the Arab financial markets, or between the Arab and the global financial markets, and it is Beirut-based.

 Law n°159/1999: Setting regulation for the securities account: Banks, financial institutions and financial intermediary institutions may open in their establishments, individual and joint accounts, for financial instruments and bearer securities.